-or because of a suspicious ultrasound, ask to be referred to a Fetal Care Center coordinator.
-Newly diagnosed fetal patients will be seen by multiple doctors and specialists.
-The
+Newly diagnosed patients will be seen by multiple doctors and specialists.
+A fetal

-to get them all on the same day, when possible.
+and trying to get them all on the same day, if possible.

-Our specialized multidisciplinary care team works together for you and your baby.
+- Collaborative care: Our multidisciplinary care team works together for you and your baby.
+The remainder

-The remainder of your pregnancy is managed by a Maternal-Fetal Medicine specialist who collaborates with your Fetal Cardiologist.
+of your pregnancy is managed by a maternal-fetal medicine specialist who collaborates with your fetal cardiologist.
 Your team can also include pediatric cardiologists, cardiothoracic surgeons, neonatal

 and pediatric intensivists, nurse practitioners, physician assistants and more.
 This

-team works closely with families to develop a detailed care plan for you and your
+team works closely with you to develop a detailed care plan.

 Depending on the type and complexity of your baby’s heart defect, we may have you